leonelcs/youtube_blogger/README.md

 - **User-Friendly Interface**: Simple web-based interface built with Gradio
 - **Markdown Formatting**: Outputs blog posts with proper Markdown formatting
 - **Error Handling**: Comprehensive error messages for various scenarios (missing transcripts, private videos, etc.)
+- **Custom Writing Style**: Specify any blog URL as a reference for the AI to mimic that writing style

 ## Installation